anuragtb/pdfcpu/encrypt/encryptPDF.md

 ## Examples

 Encrypt `test.pdf` using the default encryption AES with a 128-bit key and the [default permissions]().
 Set the owner password to `opw`.
 This password also known as the *master password* or the *set permissions password* may be used to change the [permissions]().
-Since there is no user password set any PDF Reader may open this document.
+Since there is no user password set any PDF Reader may open this document:

 ```sh
 pdfcpu encrypt -opw opw test.pdf